capGoblin/Transformer-from-Scratch-Text-Summarizer/checkpoints/README.md

 ## Checkpoint Files

-All the checkpoint files generated during the training of this Transformer model uploaded as a dataset in kaggle.
+All the checkpoint files generated during the training of this Transformer model are available at kaggle as a dataset.
 Due to GitHub's limitations on file sizes.

 [Kaggle Checkpoints](https://www.kaggle.com/datasets/iamdharshan/checkpoints?select=ckpt-5.index)